matomo-org/plugin-CustomAlerts/README.md

 * Define Metrics (visits, page view, avg. visit duration, Goal 1 conversions, total goal conversions, etc.)
 * Define the Alert: when Visits decrease 50%, when purchases are more than 50 per day, etc.

-__Q- What reports are available to the Alert system?__
+__What reports are available to the Alert system?__

-A - You can create an alert for any available report in Piwik.
+You can create an alert for any available report in Piwik.
 Plugins can define new reports which will be automatically picked up by Alerts.

-__Q- What alert conditions are available?__
+__What alert conditions are available?__

-A- You can create alerts for the following metrics:
+You can create alerts for the following metrics:

 * Visits, Visits Evolution, Unique Visits
 * Actions, Action Evolution